DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 *The complete toolkit for transformation—the detailed practices, step-by-step processes, and community-building strategies that turn understanding into lived reality—awaits you in "Manual Override: The Complete Guide to Consciousness and Community."*

-# Chapter 18: Science Of Sovereign Connection
+# Chapter 20: Science Of Sovereign Connection

-### Chapter 15: The Science of Sovereign Connection: Protocols for a Networked Civilization
+### Chapter 13: The Science of Sovereign Connection - Protocols for a Networked Civilization

 The investigators had completed their diagnosis of the Social Game and identified the principles of individual resistance.
 But as they prepared to conclude their investigation, a final question emerged—one that would determine whether their work would remain merely academic or become the foundation for genuine transformation.